Smooth homotopy 4-sphere

-{\bf Acknowledgments.} This work was partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).
-Since writing the first draft of this paper (in an announcement form) in late November of 2019, I stayed at Beijing Jiaotong University, China from December 18, 2019 to January 4, 2020 while improving the paper.
+{\bf Acknowledgments.} Since writing the first draft of this paper (in an announcement form) in late November of 2019, I stayed at Beijing Jiaotong University, China from December 18, 2019 to January 4, 2020 while improving the paper.
 I would like to thank Liangxia Wan and Rixin Zhang (graduate student) for their warm hospitalities.
+This work was partly supported by JSPS KAKENHI Grant Numbers JP19H01788, JP21H00978 and MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165.

 \phantom{x}